SciML/DiffEqFlux.jl/docs/src/Scimltrain.md

 # sciml_train

-!!! note

-    `sciml_train` is planned to be replaced by [GalacticOptim.jl](https://github.com/SciML/GalacticOptim.jl) when it is ready.
-This optimizer library will have a feature superset of `sciml_train` but will have a slightly different interface to allow for backpropagation over the optimization and handling constrained optimization in a nicer manner.
-Translation from `sciml_train` to GalacticOptim's style will be fairly trivial since the internals are largely the same, and deprecation warnings will help you update when the time comes, so do not worry about using this functionality.
+*Important:* Please note that `sciml_train` has now been replaced by [GalacticOptim.jl](https://github.com/SciML/GalacticOptim.jl).
+What it means for the end user is that `sciml_train` translates the input parameters into GalacticOptim-compatible problem setup and calls GalacticOptim's `solve()` function to obtain the final result.
+Also note that in `sciml_train`, the lower and upper bounds are set to `nothing` by default.

 `sciml_train` is a multi-package optimization setup.
 It currently allows for using the following nonlinear optimization packages as the backend: